fugel/py-ip-trace/README.md

 #### Description:

-A web app written in python and Jinga2 templates.
+A web app written in python and Jinga2 templates that shows a pseudo route between the web client and server.
+The locations are estimated using an online api from ipinfo.io which provides a latitude and longitude among other information for the given IP address.

+The after the user enters a domain name, app first gathers the client IP address using a different api; ipecho.net, where querying the URL https://ipecho.net/plain gives the users Wide Area Network IP address, this is used as the first IP address in the route.

-The app takes a domain name such as "bbc.co.uk", then uses mtrpacket to get the hops in a traceroute between your IP address and that of the server hosting the site queried.
+The application then takes a domain name such as "bbc.co.uk" and uses mtrpacket in a for loop to evaluate each of the hops in the traceroute between the client IP address and that of the server hosting the site queried.

-Then using an online api to get the locations of each IP address it draws a pseudo route your web traffic would take to reach that server.
+As part of the for loop the api at https://ipinfo.io is queried for each IP address to return the latitude and longitude.
+This is then used to create a geojson object that contains two types of object; points and linestrings.
+This are used to denote geographical points on a map for each of the reported IP addresses.
+The linestring is used to connect the dots and show the “route” the map.

+The view is generated using plain HTML and JavaScript, into which a WebGL map is created and loaded along with the minimal controls to submit a URL.
+The map utilises Maplibre-GL, an opensource JavaScript library for providing interactive, customizable and dynamic maps with advanced features.
+This takes the geojson generated as part of the above for loop and updates the view to show the locations and route once the user has submitted the URL.

 #### Tools

-For the backend I chose to use Python, I had a little experience using Pyhton but CS50 really gave me the confidence to use it more.
+For the backend I chose to use Python, I had a little experience using Python but CS50 really gave me the confidence to use it more.

 To ge the IP addresses of the user and the server I used ipecho.net and ipinfo.io which has a free api that allows you to query an IP address.
 Part of the returned data is a guesstimate of the IPs location in Latitude and Longitude.